ddot159/CMPE131Team6/Specification2.md

 **Use Case Name:**  Share Completions of list to other users

-**Date:**
+**Date:** 4/15/21

 ## Summary

-write summary here
+Users Should be able to share the state of their ToDo's list with other users

 ## Actors

-actor 1
+actor 1 = User
-actor 2
-….

 ## Preconditions

-* precond 1

-* precond 2

-* ….
+- Must have a list able to share

 ## Triggers

-Explain trigger here
+Share button that allows user to share list with another user

 ## Primary Sequence

-step 1 action
+step 1 click share
-step 2 action
+step 2 input user to share to
-etc

 ## Primary Postconditions

-* postcondition

-* postcondition

-* etc
+* none

 ## Alternate Sequences

-Only if you have alt seq

-* Step 1 alt. seq.

-* step 2 alt. seq.

-* etc

 ### Alternate Trigger